National Instruments: 2000s

-User traffic and e-commerce activity increased significantly after the company acquired the ni.com domain and began investing in web technologies.
-They introduced the NI Developer Zone, which provides end-user developers access to example programs, sample code, and development tips, as well as forums for users and NI employees.
+Following the acquisition of the ni.com domain, the company launched the NI Developer Zone.
+The platform provides developers with access to example programs, sample code, and development tips, as well as community forums for users and employees.

 In the 2000s, NI began exporting most of its manufacturing overseas by opening its 144000 sqft manufacturing plant in Debrecen, Hungary.
 NI now manufactures nearly 90% of its production in Debrecen and has expanded several times in the last decade.
-In 2011, with a multimillion-dollar grant from the government, NI increased production in Debrecen by approximately 20%.
-With state-of-the-art automation processes, headcount increased by only 2%.
-In 2002, the company dedicated the 379000 sqft Building C on their Mopac campus, which became the headquarters for the company's R&D operations.
-Upon completion of this building, the NI campus finally had enough capacity to move all Austin-based employees to a single location.
+With a multi-million dollar grant from the government, NI increased production in Debrecen by approximately 20%.
+With new automation processes, headcount increased by only 2%.
+In 2002, the company dedicated the 379000 sqft Building C on its Mopac campus, which became the headquarters for the company's R&D operations.
+The completion of this building allowed NI to move all Austin-based employees to a single location.

 The primary company model used was business-to-consumer (B2C).
 By 2006, NI had opened 21 sales offices in Europe, 12 in the Asia/Pacific region, and additional offices in the Americas, Africa, and the Middle East.
 Research and Development centers are located in the United States, Germany, India, Romania, China, Canada, and Malaysia.

-In 2005 NI acquired Measurement Computing, a provider of low-cost data acquisition products.
+In 2005, NI acquired Measurement Computing, a provider of low-cost data acquisition products.

 2010s

-In January 2013, National Instruments acquired all outstanding shares of Digilent Inc., which became a wholly owned subsidiary.
-Digilent was founded in 2000 by two Washington State University electrical engineering professors, Clint Cole and Gene Apperson, and grew to become a multinational corporation with sales of test and development products to universities.
+In January 2013, NI acquired all outstanding shares of Digilent Inc., which became a wholly owned subsidiary.
+Two Washington State University electrical engineering professors, Clint Cole and Gene Apperson, founded Digilent in 2000.
+Digilent grew to become a multinational corporation with sales of test and development products to universities.
 Digilent developed the open standard Pmod Interface.

 2020s

-On June 16, 2020, National Instruments announced that they were officially changing the company's name to "NI".
+On June 16, 2020, the company announced an official name change to "NI".
 On May 4, 2021, NI announced the acquisition of monoDrive, a provider of simulation software for advanced driver-assistance systems (ADAS) and autonomous vehicle development.
 In March 2022, it was announced that NI had completed the acquisition of Heinzinger Automotive GmbH, the electronic vehicle systems business of Rosenheim-based Heinzinger Electronic GmbH.

 After months of failed negotiations to purchase NI, industrial conglomerate Emerson Electric launched a hostile takeover bid in early 2023, appealing directly to shareholders.
-In April 2023, NI agreed to be sold for $8.2 billion in an all-cash deal. which was completed in October 2023.
-Within Emerson, NI now operates as theTest & Measurement business group, headquartered in Austin, Texas.
+In April 2023, NI agreed to be purchased for $8.2 billion in an all-cash deal. which was completed in October 2023.
+Within Emerson, NI now operates as the Test & Measurement business group, headquartered in Austin, Texas.